lukasz-migas/qtextra/README.md

-This repository is fairly similar in scope to [superqt](https://github.com/pyapp-kit/superqt) which aims to provide a number of useful widgets (in fact we use a couple of them in this library).
-The main difference is that we aimed to provide a more opinionated style (with stylesheets available in the [assets](src/qtextra/assets/stylesheets) directory) and focus on providing a wider range of widgets.
+This repository is fairly similar in scope to [superqt](https://github.com/pyapp-kit/superqt) which aims to provide a number of useful widgets (in fact, we use a couple of them in this library).
+The main difference is that we aim to provide a more opinionated style (with stylesheets available in the [assets](src/qtextra/assets/stylesheets) directory) and focus on providing a wider range of widgets.